 It has a 100% pentaprism optical viewfinder.
 This beginner enthusiast DSLR has EXPEED 3 image processor.
 Nikon Df has a burst performance of 5.5 frames each second.
-It boasts an exceptional wide expanded sensitive range of ISO 50 to 204,800 equivalents.
+It boasts an exceptional wide expanded sensitivity range of ISO 50 to 204,800 equivalents.

 Since it uses the same sensor and processor as the D4, expect Nikon Df to work well in low light.
-It quickly grabs shots with each three shot sequence taking less than half a second.
-Use this entry level enthusiast camera with 1/3EV of negative exposure compensation.
+It quickly grabs shots with each three-shot sequence taking less than half a second.
+Use this entry-level enthusiast camera with 1/3EV of negative exposure compensation.
 It will capture the best images you ever shot.

 The camera controls on the Nikon Df respond immediately to changes and inputs.
 You will not be kept waiting.
 Once you set the Nikon Df, it becomes a sure and responsive taking machine.
 You don’t have to worry about forgetting to charge the battery at night.
-This beginner enthusiast DSLR has an impressive battery life.
+This beginner enthusiast DSLR has impressive battery life.

-Nikon Df Build and Design
+Nikon Df: Build and Design

-This entry level camera comes with a retro aesthetic design.
+This entry-level camera comes with a retro aesthetic design.
 It will surprise you that the Nikon Df does not support movie capture.
 Its top deck is crafted from magnesium alloy.
 For storage, Nikon Df stores images on Secure Digital cards.
 It supports SDHC/SDXC including the faster UHS-I types.
 It uses an EN-EL14a battery.

 Taking media from this beginner enthusiast DSLR is possible with its USB 2.0 High-Speed data connection.
 Nikon Df also supports a WU-1a Wi-Fi adapter or a GP-a GPS receiver.
 The Nikon Df has a pentaprism viewfinder offering 100% coverage and 0.70x magnification.
 A rubber eyecup encircles it.